 Risks and opportunities

-In this section, we outline the risks and opportunities that arise in the course of our business activities.
+In this section, we outline the significant risks and opportunities that arise in the course of our business activities.
 We have grouped them into categories.
 Unless explicitly mentioned, there were no material changes to the specific risks and opportunities compared with the previous year.

 The diesel issue gives rise to its own risks for the Volkswagen Group and also has an impact on existing risks.
 These are described under the respective risk category.